DMayrant/Elastic-Kubernetes-Service/README.md

 EKS is a fully managed service by AWS responsible for managing the Kubernetes Control plane within your Kubernetes cluster.
 The customer is responsible for the data plane.

-I used Jenkins to automate my Terraform workflow—plan, apply, and validation—and I embedded tfsec and Checkov directly into the pipeline so security checks run before anything gets deployed.
-That helped catch misconfigurations early and reduce risk in production.

 This platform deploys Datadog and Falco using Helm charts to provide centralized observability and Kubernetes runtime threat detection.

 # Datadog
 provides infrastructure monitoring, log management, distributed tracing (APM), dashboards, and alerting to improve operational visibility and accelerate troubleshooting.

-In the Jenkins pipeline, I integrated multiple security tools like Trivy, Snyk, Checkov, tfsec, and OWASP ZAP.
-These run at different stages to scan container images, dependencies, and Terraform code for vulnerabilities and misconfigurations.

 - AWS is responsible for 📊
 Kubernetes API server